 When you add data to your password keeper on one device, the app automatically sends this data to the cloud, and then from the cloud straight to your other devices that have Kaspersky Password Manager installed on them, and that are connected to your My Kaspersky account.
 Also, automatic sync is set to default within your password management software – making your password storage seamless.

 In the newest version of Kaspersky Password Manager, you can go beyond password protection by asking our technology to scan your devices for saved images of documents.
 Using machine learning and an algorithmic approach, we detect the presence of text on images by analyzing a specific pattern of lines.
-The technology works locally on your devices and cannot read the content of your documents.
+The technology works loc ally on your devices and cannot read the content of your documents.
 During this search, if our technology detects an image that appears to be a photo or scan of a document, it prompts you to save it inside your encrypted vault and to delete the unencrypted copy.

 Images of documents stored in Kaspersky Password Manager are not uploaded to the Kaspersky Security Network and are only available to you locally on your devices, or in your My Kaspersky account.

-Kaspersky Password Manager is a secure password saver and password protection solution that allows you to create strong, unique passwords for all your online accounts, while only having to remember one master password to access them.
+Kaspersky Password Manager is a secure password saver and password protection solution that allows you to create strong, unique passwords for all your online accounts, while only having to remember one main password to access them.
 The most secure password manager solutions, including Kaspersky Password Manager, offer robust encryption features, so there is little threat of your data being breached by a third party.

 The Free version of Kaspersky Password Manager does everything the Premium version does, but it only allows you to store a maximum total of 15 entries.
 That’s a maximum total of 15 passwords and confidential documents – like your passport, driver’s license and bank cards – combined.
 Which means it only offers you limited password storage, and limited storage for your personal data too.
 To take advantage of unlimited storage, you need our Premium version.